koolade44/SpigotGravestones/README.md

 functions:

-`gsUtils.gatherItems(Player)` returns ArrayList of all items in players inventory `gsUtils.isValid(ItemStack)` returns true if the item specified is not air or null `gsUtils.countItems(List<ItemStack>)` returns the number of items in a ItemStack ArrayList `gsUtils.createGravestone(Player, Location)` creates a gravestone for teh specified player at the specified location
+`gsUtils.gatherItems(Player)` returns ArrayList of all items in players inventory,
+`gsUtils.isValid(ItemStack)` returns true if the item specified is not air or null,
+`gsUtils.countItems(List<ItemStack>)` returns the number of items in a ItemStack ArrayList,
+`gsUtils.createGravestone(Player, Location)` creates a gravestone for teh specified player at the specified location,
-Notice: the chestHandler class works directly with the gsUtils class and can not be used seprate `blockHandler.setBlock(Location, Material)` sets the specified block at the specified location, returns BlockState
+Notice: the chestHandler class works directly with the gsUtils class and can not be used seprate,
+`blockHandler.setBlock(Location, Material)` sets the specified block at the specified location, returns BlockState

 Ex: